griga23/shoe-store/lab1.md

 We also need to create Primary Key table for our product catalog.

-Prepare a new table that will store unique products only
+Prepare a new table that will store unique products only:
 ```
 CREATE TABLE shoe_products_keyed(
   product_id STRING,